tommyfpedersen/cryptodashboard-server/README.md

 7. Open your browser and go to the page http://localhost:3000/ and you will see the cryptodashboard.

 # Notes
-1. this project is still in development - missing some error handling
+1. This project is still in development - missing some error handling
-2. things could be more compact and code could be more reuseably
+2. Things could be more compact and code could be more reuseably